ben-mackenzie/rsa-cryptography/README.md

 Bugs or Implemented Test Cases; and, any theoretical follow-up

-    A preliminary test message of 10 characters was used to build and test this program, while a longer message with blank spaces and multiple cases was tested after.
+    A preliminary test message of 10 characters was used to build and test this program, while a longer message with blank spaces and multiple character cases was tested after.

 Ben Mackenzie -